-The University's academic year is divided into fall and spring semesters and a summer term.
-The summer term classes vary in length depending on the demands of the courses.
+The University academic year is divided into fall and spring semesters, a summer term, and December, May, and August interims.
+The summer term classes are generally of five or eight weeks in length.
+Interim session offerings are of three weeks or less in length.
 Admission to Truman may be effected at the beginning of any semester or term.